ceph/phprados/examples/README.md

 For both interfaces examples can be found in this directory.

-Some examples require a pool named 'example'.
+Some examples require a pool named 'phprados'.
 Create it in advanced or use one of the create-pool examples to create this pool.

 Procedural interface